 Graduate study in Transportation Planning and Management at Texas Southern University focuses on developing an interdisciplinary program which is designed to train outstanding students for successful careers in the field of transportation.
-Programmatic emphasis is on preparing the student to enter the public and private sector with considerable training and advanced knowledge concerning planning and policy, logistics and management, systems and technology, and homeland security.
+Programmatic emphasis is on preparing the student to enter the public and private sector with considerable training and advanced knowledge concerning design, operations, planning, management, and performance evaluation of transportation systems.
 Emphasis is on technical, economic as well as public policy aspects of transportation systems.

-For those focusing on planning or operations careers, the TSU transportation program has a strong foundation in traffic operations, transportation planning, public transportation and Intelligent Transportation Systems (ITS).
+For those focusing on planning or operations careers, the TSU transportation programs have a strong foundation in traffic operations, transportation planning, public transportation and Intelligent Transportation Systems (ITS).
 Students may structure degree programs to build on these strengths.
-For those pursuing management careers, TSU transportation programs have strong foundations in transportation principles, economics and finance, logistics, homeland security, and transportation policy and management.
+For those pursuing management careers, TSU transportation programs have strong foundations in transportation principles, economics and finance, and transportation policy and management.

 Through a rigorous graduate program of instruction, students can develop analytical and problem-solving, design, planning and systems analysis as well as appropriate research skills for use in public and private transportation-related agencies and organizations.
 Graduate students and their faculty advisors form research partnerships based on their particular interest and needs of transportation industry.
-Majors in transportation are provided with unique opportunities to work with transportation experts through the Center for Transportation Training and Research (CTTR), National Transportation Security Center of Excellence for Petrochemical (NTSCE-P), and Innovative Transportation Research Institute (ITRI) at Texas Southern University.
-The CTTR, NTSCE-P and ITRI provide programs or training with specialized internships and research exposure through on-going applied and empirical research and demonstration activities.
+Majors in transportation are provided with unique opportunities to work with transportation experts through the Center for Transportation Training and Research (CTTR) and Urban Traffic and Air Quality Lab (UTAQL) at Texas Southern University.
+The CTTR and UTAQL provide programs or training with specialized internships and research exposure through on-going applied and empirical research and demonstration activities.